How to Speed up Elementor & Divi: Top Optimizations Plugins

 Improve TTFB (time to first byte)

-It may be a surprise for many, but improving your server response is one of the most powerful tweaks to have Elementor loading fast.
-But due to its technical aspect, optimizing the backend may be hard for non-developers.
+Improving your server response is one of the most powerful tweaks to have Elementor loading fast.
+Due to its technical aspect, optimizing the backend may be hard for non-developers.

-Get your theme loading faster and a better backend performance by changing to a server with a better TTFB (time to first byte) metric.
+To get your theme loading faster and have a better backend performance, change to a server with a better TTFB (time to first byte) metric.

-If changing to a better server isn’t doable, use Cloudflare APO.
-Cloudflare currently offers Automatic Platform Optimizations (APO) for $5/month, and it caches the HTML of your WordPress website.
-This is possible due to Cloudflare Workers that cache dynamic content.
+If changing to a better server or optimizing the backend isn’t doable, use Cloudflare Automatic Platform Optimization (APO) for $5/montn.
+It caches the HTML of your website, improving TTFB in many cases.

-Delaying offers better page speed results, but you can defer as a way to avoid bad reports from analytics plugins, as the javascript file will only load after your user interacts with the page.
+Delaying offers better Pagespeed results, but you should defer as a way to avoid bad reports from analytics plugins, as the javascript file will only load after your user interacts with the page.
+You can use the JS Differencer tool to test if your website is compatible with delaying or removing JS from loading.

-Use WP Meteor to delay, or Wp Rocket which offers filters to delay Javascript only on certain pages, avoiding getting errors.
+Use WP Meteor or Wp Rocket to delay.
+Wp Rocket offers filters to delay Javascript only on certain pages, avoiding getting errors.
 Wp Rocket also offers defer Javascript option.

 Use their newest features